28th July 2020

 The answer to this question is both yes and no, depending on what level of cover you’ve bought.
 When searching for comprehensive travel insurance, it’s unlikely that you’ll find a low-cost cover that protects you from disasters such as earthquakes, tsunamis and volcanic eruptions.
 However, some providers, like Asda Money, give you the option to buy additional policy cover, including travel disruption, which includes unfortunate events, such as natural disasters.

-This extra level of cover is important if you’re travelling to countries that are at a higher risk of a natural disaster, such as Turkey, the Philippines and Costa Rica, according to the 2015 World Risk Report.
+This extra level of cover is important if you’re travelling to countries that are at a higher risk of a natural disaster.
 Your holiday and travel insurance provider should both give you a phone number that you can call during any emergencies, so be sure to keep this, and all of your travel insurance documents, on you at all times.
-With Asda Money travel insurance, you can be covered for up to £25million worth of medical expenses with our Premium cover, giving you one less thing to worry about if a disaster does strike.

 Yes, the country you’re going to can affect the price of your travel insurance.
 However, despite what many people may think, the distance you’re travelling has nothing to do with it.
 It’s actually the cost of medical treatment in the country you’re travelling to that plays a part in the overall price.